Speech on Patience

 • Think about a time when your food has been late and you’re hungry; it’s is bound to get you annoyed, but the moment the food is delivered and as you bite down on your usual burger, you experience higher than usual levels of satisfaction.
 Have you ever wondered why that is?
 It is mainly because the act of patiently waiting for your food to be delivered and then to enjoy the first bite has resulted in delayed gratification, which is why it pays to be patient.

-See Also: Speech on Gratitude
+See Also: Speech on Determination

 There are times when you may have to wait a bit for the traffic light to turn green but patiently waiting without lashing out, can help protect your life and the lives of others in the process.
 This only underscores the fact that no matter how patient we maybe there will always be external factors that cause stress and we must be disciplined not to react violently.